JohnLCaron/rlauxe/docs/CaseStudies.md

 * The StatementOfVotes gives us enough information to calculate Nc.
 * We estimate the undervotes and pool counts as explained below, and adjust the contest Nc to be consistest with the ballot manifest.

-**createBoulderElectionOA** assumes that each pool has a single CardStyle, allowing us to use style based sampling.
-This also constrains the way that undervotes are added to the pools.
-In this case we need to know the number of cards in each batch.
-We dont, so we approximate it, and adjust Nc. (see _TestBoulderUndervotes.kt_ and _OneAuditContest.kt_ for details).
+**createBoulderElection(isClca = false)** create a OneAudit by assuming that each pool has a single CardStyle, which allows us to use style based sampling.
+This constrains the way that undervotes are added to the pools.
+We need to know the number of cards in each batch.
+We dont, so we approximate it, and adjust Nc.

-**createBoulderElectionOAsim** extends createBoulderElectionOA.
-We create simulated cvrs by making random choices until the cvr sums equal the given batch totals, including undervotes.
+**createBoulderElection(isClca = true)** creates a CLCA by simulating cvrs in each pool and adding to the regular cvrs.
 This allows us to characterize the pool variances.
-With the parameter **clca** set to true, we create a CLCA audit with those simulated CVRS, in order to compare OneAudit to CLCA for this use case.

 Its not possible to run an IRV audit with redacted CVRs.
 There are lines called "RCV Redacted & Randomly Sorted", but they dont make much sense so far.
 To do IRV with OneAudit you need to create VoteConsolidator for each pool from the real cvrs.